 A landscaper will generally charge an hourly rate to plant a tree.
 Each crew member will have an hourly charge-out labor rate, and each piece of machinery used may also be charged hourly.
 This may include an excavator, a skid steer, and/or a dumping utility trailer.

-The landscaper may give you a lump sum price to plant the tree, or a written estimate of the costs for each item above.
-Be upfront about your budget and cost expectations with the landscaper from the beginning.
-Choose a landscaper who is upfront about what the job will cost and who will clearly communicate with you on all cost-related matters.
+The landscaper may give you a lump sum price to plant the tree or a written estimate of the costs for each item above.
+Take care to choose a landscaper who is upfront about what the job will cost and who will clearly communicate with you on all cost-related matters.

-The cost to plant a large tree depends on whether or not its big enough to require machinery to be planted.
-Hiring a landscaping crew with a tree spade truck to plant a fully grown-tree may cost over $1000, especially if the area is tricky to work in.
-On the other hand, a tree in a large pot that can be carried may not cost much beyond the price of the tree if you already have a pickup truck, garden tools, and motivation to plant it yourself.
+The cost to plant a large tree depends on whether or not it’s big enough to require machinery to be planted.
+Hiring a landscaping crew with a tree spade truck to plant a fully grown tree may cost over $1000, especially if the area is tricky to work in.
+On the other hand, a tree in a large pot that can be carried may not cost much beyond the price of the tree if you already have a pickup truck, garden tools, and the motivation to plant it yourself.

 “One dollar plants one tree.”OneTreePlanted.org

-These charities have set consistent per tree donation rates for simplicity’s sake, but the actual cost of planting trees around the world is quite variable.
+These charities have set consistent per-tree donation rates for simplicity’s sake, but the actual cost of planting trees around the world is quite variable.
 The cost to plant a tree depends on the exchange rate, the location in which the tree is being planted, and the availability of appropriate tree specimens.
-There are labour costs and transportation costs to factor in.
-It could cost less than a dollar per tree in a favourable location to over $20 per tree in an expensive, specialized area.
+There are labor costs and transportation costs to factor in.
+It could cost less than a dollar per tree in a cheap location to over $30 per tree in an expensive, specialized, or urban area.

 Non-Profit One Tree Planted lists the following cost breakdown of the factors that go into the cost to plant a tree: